ethmarks/thessa/README.md

 ## Versions

 - **Thessa V1**: the original version of Thessa, created in May of 2025.
 It was written in vanilla HTML/CSS/JS later retrofitted with Vite.
 It used [llm7.io](https://llm7.io/)'s Anonymous tier as the LLM provider, which enabled it to run as a static site without any server-side API keys.
 It was hosted on GitHub Pages.
 The final version of Thessa V1 is accessible [here](https://github.com/ethmarks/thessa/tree/745a7ba29eea522d655c7330434ba60506f60ad6).
-- **Thessa V2**: a ground-up rewrite of V1 created in December of 2025.
+- **Thessa V2 (current)**: a ground-up rewrite of V1 created in December of 2025.
 It's written in SvelteKit, uses Cerebras API, and is hosted on Vercel.

 ## License